dialoghelper

 read_msg

-Get the message indexed in the current dialog.
+Get the Message object indexed in the current dialog.

 Type Default Details